lushl9301/XtratuM-Instruction/Build_Examples_Log.md

 These two files are not involved in any source code, any linux kernel makefile.

 Possibly, they are used in some binary/executable tools.

+> **FAILE** Do not change kontron_defconfig and xtratum_defconfig, re-build original kernel code No debug information, just XtratuM running message.

+> **Currently, the whole SDK is not working... simple examples are not working well**